-These were views of the two of the leaders of the other members who participated in the two-day training on how to manage safe water including use and maintainance of the biosand water filters.
-These views were a reflection of the realities in the school and the representative of other members concerns as participants from the school community.
-However, the major reason why the Kenyan school benefited from the initiatives shared in this paper was because I had selected it as my doctoral research site.
-Therefore in the following section I briefly present some findings from the research participants which were collected through interviews one year after the intervention.
+These were views of the two of the leaders of the other members who participated in the two-day training on how to manage safe water including use and maintainance of the biosand reflection of the realities in the members concerns as participants from the school community.
+However, the major reason why the Kenyan scho shared in this paper was because I had selected it as my doctoral research site.
+Therefore in the following sec from the research participants which were collected through interviews one year after the intervention.